-To support the observance of World Food Day and alleviate hunger year-round, EarthBox created the STEM-based EarthBox for World Food Day School Kit.
+To support the observance of World Food Day and alleviate hunger year-round, EarthBox created STEM-based Classrom Garden Bundles.
 Students of all ages observe World Food Day, practice sustainable agriculture, perform an authentic experiment, learn the importance of eating healthy and advancing local and global food security.
 The more classrooms and students participate in the EarthBox for World Food Day activities and events, the bigger the impact will be in promoting food security and fighting hunger year round.

 EarthBox also joined the FAO’s WFD Network to amplify the voice of hunger.
 Our network, along with the support of its unique communities, can make significant strides towards ending world hunger.

 - Create a buzz in your entire community by inviting the local media to do a story about your World Food Day event.
 Be sure to thank everyone who helped make the event possible.
 Include an image, or go live on TV!

 - Write an Op-ed piece about World Food Day and how you are fighting hunger!